simeonpashley/klipper_config/README.md

 The USB-A cable protrudes a long way, so take that into account.

 ## Stepper End stops
-SKR has 3-pin stops where the Stock has 2-pin stops.
-Inside the 3-pin male, push the 2-pin female in at end away from the steppers.
+SKR has 3-pin stops whereas the Stock has 2-pin stops.
+Inside the 3-pin male, push the 2-pin female in at the end away from the steppers.
 I used side-cutters to strip the tiny outer alignment shims to get a good fit without spraining the board.

 ## CR Touch
-CR Touch wiring, VERY different to BL Touch.
+CR Touch wiring, VERY different from BL Touch.
 Be careful!!
 Pretty much reversed!!

 Split the 5-wire female JST into a 3 & 2.
 I carefully retracted the pins from the 5-block and pushed them into 2 new blocks as below